 A website address contains several different elements that help set it aside and be remembered.
-Among those is the top-level domain (TLD), which includes the letters after the period such as .com and .net we all see.
+Among those is the top-level domain (TLD), which includes the letters after the period such as .com and .net.

 Have you ever wondered what they are and what’s their importance?